mflorence99/mflo-spinning-numbers/readme.md

 ```

 The animation effect is triggered whenever ```value``` is set.
 If no ```value``` is set initially,
-the component displays as blank.
+the element displays as blank.

 ## How to Style